henrybell/advanced-kubernetes-bootcamp/module-2/lab.md

 docker tag $MYAPP_IMAGE_ID gcr.io/$PROJECT/web-server:v1.0.1
 gcloud docker -- push gcr.io/$PROJECT/web-server:v1.0.1
 ```
-Click on Pipelines and refresh the page if needed.
-You can see the pipeline being triggered.
+Click on **Pipelines** and refresh the page (if needed).
+You see the pipeline being triggered.

-STOP at the manual judgement stage.
+**STOP** at the manual judgement stage.

-DO NOT HIT CONTINUE!
+**DO NOT HIT CONTINUE YET!**

-Click on Clusters.
+Click on **Clusters**.
 You can see one canary pod of `v1.0.1` and four production pods of `v1.0.0` running in both clusters.

 ## Traffic Management with Istio
 By default, traffic gets evenly split to all pods within a service.
-The service has 5 pods total.
-One pod is running the newer canary version v1.0.1 and four pods are running the production version v1.0.0.
+The service has five (5) pods total.
+One (1) pod is running the newer canary version `v1.0.1` and four (4) pods are running the production version `v1.0.0`.

 Do a for loop curl on Ingress IP addresses for cluster-1 and cluster-2.
 ```
 for i in `seq 1 20`; do curl $CLUSTER1_INGRESS_IP; done for i in `seq 1 20`; do curl $CLUSTER2_INGRESS_IP; done
 ```
-You can see about about 20% of the traffic going to v1.0.1 (canary) and 80% to production v1.0.0.
+You can see about about 20% of the traffic going to `v1.0.1` (canary) and 80% to production `v1.0.0`.
 We can use Istio to manipulate traffic inside the cluster.
 We can use:
-`RouteRules` to direct traffic to different versions of the service.
+* `RouteRules` to direct traffic to different versions of the service.
-Rate Limit based on number of connections
+* Rate Limit based on number of connections

 ### Controlling traffic to production and canary releases